aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 - None - Sets only necessary properties and does not perform any calculations
 - Manual - Sets only dependent object properties without recalculation of any other data
-- Automatic-Recalculates dates, work and cost properties automatically
+- Automatic - Recalculates dates, work and cost properties automatically

 This examples below shows the usage of each of these with the help of code samples.

 ### **Project Calculation Mode - None**
 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ApplyCalculationModeNone-ApplyCalculationModeNone.cs" >}}

 ### **Project Calculation Mode - Manual**
 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ApplyCalculationModeManual-ApplyCalculationModeManual.cs" >}}

 ### **Project Calculation Mode - Automatic**
 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ApplyCalculationModeAuto-ApplyCalculationModeAuto.cs" >}}

 ## **Working with General Project Properties**
 Microsoft Project saves project properties, metadata, for every project.
 The properties include the project's start and end dates, the current date and the status date, the type of calendar used and when a project is scheduled from.
 Aspose.Tasks lets you [read](https://apireference.aspose.com/tasks/net/aspose.tasks/project/methods/get/_1) and [set project properties](https://apireference.aspose.com/tasks/net/aspose.tasks/project/methods/set/_1), which is shown below.

 {{% alert color="primary" %}}

-Please note that you cannot set values against the **Application** and **Producer** fields, because Aspose Ltd. and Aspose.Tasks for .NET x.x.x will be displayed against these fields
+Please note that you cannot set values against the **Application** and **Producer** fields, because Aspose Ltd. and Aspose.Tasks for .NET x.x.x will be displayed against these fields.
 {{% /alert %}}

 ### **Reading Project Information**
 The [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class has a number of properties that deal with project properties: